-In Table 1, Columns (1)-(4) show a robust negative correlation between employment and the cash ratio.
-The estimates for β_2 is -0.82 and it is significant at 1% when we control for all the firm-specific variables.
-The negative firm-level correlation is robust to the inclusion of years fixed effects, which indicates that it is not driven exclusively by business cycle effects like the cost of cash.
+In Table 1, columns 1-4 show a robust negative correlation between employment and the cash ratio.
+The estimate for $\beta_2$ is -0.34, and it is significant at 1 percent when we control for all the firm-specific variables.
+The negative firm-level correlation is robust to the inclusion of sector-by-year fixed effects, which indicates that it is not driven exclusively by business cycle effects like the cost of cash.
 Similarly, by controlling for cash flows, we take into account the fact that labor layoffs mechanically generate cash flows.
-This also controls for "real option value" of cash, to the extent that current cash flows contain information on the future state of the firms.14
+This also controls for "real option value" of cash, to the extent that current cash flows contain information on the future state of the firms.

 Table 2 provides robustness checks and additional regressions.
-Column (1) shows that the correlation is still negative when we control for the size of the firm by using sales rather than total assets.
-The result is also unaffected when the 10% largest firms are dropped from the sample, as recommended by Covas and den Haan (2011) (Column (2)).
-In this paper, we argue that the negative idiosyncratic correlation between cash holding and employment is driven by the availability of externality liquidity: facing a reduction in external liquid funds, a firms reduces employment and raises the amount of cash in its portfolio to finance the wage bill, which is part

-13Data are described in details in the online appendix.
+Column 1 shows that the correlation is still negative when we control for the size of the firm by using total assets rather than sales.
+The result is also unaffected when the 10 percent largest firms are dropped from the sample, as recommended by Covas and Den Haan (2011) (column 2).
+In this paper, we argue that the negative idiosyncratic correlation between cash holding and employment is driven by the availability of external liquidity: facing a reduction in external liquid funds, a firm reduces employment and raises the amount of cash in its portfolio to finance the wage bill, which is part of working capital.
+Results in columns 3 to 5 are in line with this intuition.
+Column 3 reveals a positive correlation between employment and external liquid funds proxied by the share of short-term debt to total debt.
+Column 5 uses an alternative measure of working capital, namely inventories, as a dependent variable and shows current liabilities (Compustat data item #34).
+We define cash flow, CFLOW, as the income before extraordinary items (Compustat data item #118) + depreciation and amortization (Compustat data item #133) normalized by firm's capital.
+We define the leverage ratio, LEV, as the ratio between debt and the book value of assets.

-14The correlation is also robust to the use of lagged variables and variables in differences (see Tables 5-6 in the online appendix).
+&lt;sup>14The correlation is also robust to the use of variables in differences (see Table 5 in the online Appendix).